grahamfalconer/CV/README.md

 - Developed models using the Scientrix business matrix strategy tool,
 - Learned about business tools for productivity and agile working

-- Coding... was encouraged to learn some basic coding principles by developers within the company as I discovered a passion an initial for it.
+- Coding... was encouraged to learn some basic coding principles by developers within the company as I discovered a passion for it.

 <br />